Healing New York: Initial impact

 Following its inception, the Society quickly became an integral part of the New York legal system, acting as representatives of the State and City in child abuse court cases, and with a hotline from the Society to the police.
+For example, one impact of the NYSPCC's activities was an increase in the number of men in the legal system being prosecuted for sexual crimes against children; the society campaigned successfully for a reassessment of the sexuality of children and their difference to adult women.
 According to one analysis, the Society effectively brought state law "into line with its [own] understanding of childhood".
 The organisation itself claims that "the entire body of modern [United States] child protective legislation is rooted in laws advocated by the NYSPCC".
 This includes: